sniffer80/Cisco.QOS.SNMP.For.Zabbix/README.md

 Many thx and credits github.com/peshovec for initial concept. https://github.com/peshovec/zabbix-cisco-classname I wrote new script under Python.
-Features which were missing in peshovec script were: duplicated class names, direction of atached policy map, nested Service Polices (very common in implementation).
+Features which were missing in peshovec script were: duplicated class names, direction of flow for atached policy map, nested Service Polices (very common in implementation).